Come Clean (Hilary Duff song)

-"Come Clean" is a song by American singer Hilary Duff for her second studio album, Metamorphosis (2003).
-It was written by Kara DioGuardi and John Shanks, while production was handled by Shanks.
-The song contains influences of electronica and techno, with the lyrics chronicling the protagonist wanting to "come clean" with her love interest, from a strained relationship.
-"Come Clean" was received by critics with mixed reviews.
-The song was released on January 12, 2004, as the album's second single.
+"Come Clean" is a song by American actress and singer Hilary Duff from her second studio album, Metamorphosis (2003).
+Released as the second single from Metamorphosis, the song was written by Kara DioGuardi and John Shanks, while production was handled by Shanks.
+It is a midtempo pop rock song with electronica and techno influences.
+Lyrically, "Come Clean" is about letting go of a strained relationship and wanting a fresh start.
+It uses the metaphor of rain washing away pretense to find honesty and emotional clarity.
+The song was sent to contemporary hit radio in the United States on January 12, 2004, by Buena Vista and Hollywood Records.

-In the United States, the song peaked at number 35, becoming Duff's first top-40 single on the Billboard Hot 100.
-It would later go on to become her best-selling single in the United States.
-However, the song failed to match the success of its predecessor "So Yesterday" in many other countries.
-It reached number 17 in Australia and number 18 on the UK Singles Chart while charting within the top 10 in Canada and The Netherlands, as well as the top 20 in the Irish Singles Chart, Spain, and New Zealand.
-A remix of the song by Chris Cox was included in Duff's 2005 compilation album, Most Wanted, this version was also included on her Dignity Walmart edition Remix EP as the Dance Mix in 2007, and in 2008, another remix of the song by Chico Bennett & Richard "Humpty" Vission was included on Best of Hilary Duff while the original version is included on the Japanese edition.
+Upon its release, "Come Clean" received generally favorable reviews from music critics, who praised the song's production and lyrical content.
+It was a commercial success worldwide, reaching number seven in Canada, number nine in the Netherlands, number 17 in Australia, and number 18 in the United Kingdom, as well as peaking within the top 20 in Ireland, New Zealand, and Spain.
+In the United States, "Come Clean" reached number 35, becoming Duff's first top-40 single on the Billboard Hot 100.
+The song would later go on to become Duff's best-selling single in the United States.

-The song was accompanied by a music video, directed by Dave Meyers, which showed Duff inside a house on a rainy day, waiting for her love interest.
-The video was nominated in the category of Best Pop Video at the 2004 MTV Video Music Awards.
+The accompanying music video for "Come Clean" was directed by Dave Meyers and shows Duff inside a house on a rainy day, waiting for her love interest.
+It was nominated in the category of Best Pop Video at the 2004 MTV Video Music Awards.
 The song was used in the theatrical trailer for the 2004 film A Cinderella Story, which stars Duff.
-It was used as the theme song for the MTV reality television shows Laguna Beach: The Real Orange County and Newport Harbor: The Real Orange County, and it is included on the soundtrack album for Laguna Beach.
+It was used as the theme song for the MTV reality television shows Laguna Beach: The Real Orange County and Newport Harbor: The Real Orange County, and the song is included on the soundtrack album for Laguna Beach.
+A remix of "Come Clean" by DJ Chris Cox was included on Duff's first compilation album, Most Wanted (2005); this version was also included on Duff's Dignity Walmart edition Remix EP as the dance mix in 2007.
+Another remix of the song by Chico Bennett and Richard "Humpty" Vission was included on Duff's third compilation album, Best of Hilary Duff (2008).
+A re-recorded version of "Come Clean" was released on April 10, 2026.